Skip to main content

 Frequently Asked Questions

-Iratus: Lord of the Dead is a role playing game with fantasy theme.
+Iratus: Lord of the Dead is a tactical role playing game with fantasy, dark fantasy and violence themes.

 Iratus: Lord of the Dead is available on PC, Mac OS, Windows and Linux.